klauer/epics-sumo-mirror/doc/example-sumo-build-try.rst

   This shows the modules that depend on the given module.
 In the example above we see that ALARM:R3-2 depends on BSPDEP:R3-0, BSPDEP:R3-1, BSPDEP:R3-2 or BSPDEP:R3-3.
-The string "state: not tested" shows if there exists a build where both modules were built togeher.
+The string "state: not tested" shows if there exists a build where both modules were built together.
 On this case, there is no such build.
   Otherwise the string could be "state: <STATE>" where <STATE> is the state of the build where both modules are part of.